Caen: Administration

-Joël Bruneau was re-elected mayor in the 2020 municipal elections.
+Aristide Olivier was re-elected mayor in the 2026 municipal elections.

 In 1952, the small commune of Venoix became part of Caen.

 In 1990, the agglomeration of Caen was organized into a district, transformed in 2002 into a Communauté d'agglomération (Grand Caen (Greater Caen), renamed Caen la Mer in 2004), gathers 29 towns and villages, including Villons-les-Buissons, Lion-sur-Mer, Hermanville-sur-Mer, which joined the Communauté d'agglomération in 2004.
 The population of the "communauté d'agglomération" is around 220,000 inhabitants.

 In the former administrative organisation, Caen was a part of 9 cantons, of which it was the chief town.
 These cantons contained a total of 13 towns.
 Caen gave its name to a 10th canton, of which it was not part.
 Since the 2015 canton reorganization, Caen is part of the cantons of Caen-1, 2, 3, 4 and 5.